 Green roofs are often installed with the help of a blower truck to pneumatically move material from the ground to the roof.
 This eliminates the need for wheelbarrows, construction cranes, and other heavy duty equipment.
 The blower truck can install rooftop soil and mulch efficiently.

-This is the angle in which the pockets are places on the rotor of the feeder.
-This helix assists in cutting any oversized organic material and sealing the air in the air pipe, delivering a smooth flow of material into the airstream for smooth performance at the end of the discharge hose.
+Helix Style Rotor describes the angle in which the pockets are placed on the rotor of the feeder.
+This helix assists in cutting any oversized organic material and sealing the air in the air pipe, delivering a smooth flow of material into the air stream for smooth performance at the end of the discharge hose.

 The external hose reel can hold up to 320 feet (98 m of hose).